-Now don’t expect wifi, room service or cute chocolates left on your pillows; but do expect early morning swims, no crowds, the sunrise from your tent and all the wildlife.
-Just note, COVID-safe conditions are now in place for camping around NSW, so some of these sites now require you to book and pay a small fee.
-Make sure you check in with what’s happening via the campsite's website or NSW National Parks.
+Now don’t expect wifi, room service, or cute chocolates left on your pillows; but do expect early morning swims, no crowds, the sunrise from your tent, and all the wildlife.
+Before you head out, make sure you check for booking details via the campsite's website, as well as weather conditions and warnings via NSW National Parks.

 Here are the best spots for beach camping in NSW.